SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.RedisCache/Reset-AzureRmRedisCache.md

 ```

 ### -Force
-When the Force parameter is provided, export will be performed without any confirmation prompts.
+When the Force parameter is provided, reboot will be performed without any confirmation prompts.

 ```yaml
 Type: SwitchParameter